 Governmental funds report deferred revenue in connection with receivables for revenues that are not considered to be available to liquidate liabilities of the current period.
 Governmental funds also defer revenue recognition in connection with resources that have been received, but not yet earned.
 The government-wide financial statements report deferred revenue only for amounts that have been received, but not earned.
-At the end of the current fiscal year, the various components of deferred revenue reported in the governmental funds included \$9,358 in unavailable property taxes.
+At the end of the current fiscal year, deferred revenue reported in the governmental funds included \$7,720 in unavailable property taxes.